-- 1. Grantee and Grantee's representatives and agents may enter upon the Protected Property annually, at a mutually agreeable time and upon prior written notice to the Grantor, for the purpose of making a general inspection to assure compliance with this Easement. - 2.
-Grantee and Grantee's representatives and agents may enter upon the

-Protected Property at such other times as are necessary if there is reason to believe that a violation of the Easement is occurring, for the purposes of enforcing the provisions of this Easement.
+- 1. Grantee and Grantee's representatives and agents may enter upon the Protected Property annually, at a mutually agreeable time and upon prior written notice to the Grantor, for the purpose of making a general inspection to assure compliance with this Easement.
+At Grantor's discretion a representative of Grantor may accompany Grantee on any such inspection. - 2.
+Grantee and Grantee's representatives and agents may enter upon the Protected Property at such other times as are necessary if there is reason to believe that a violation of the Easement is occurring, for the purposes of enforcing the provisions of this Easement.
+At Grantor's a representative of Grantor may accompany Grantee on any such inspection.

 - C. Scientific/Educational Use.
-For the benefit of the public, to allow persons or groups to enter upon the Protected Property for educational, scientific and biological purposes to observe and study on the Protected Property; provided that any such persons or groups must first make a written request for approval to enter upon the Protected Property from the grantor who shall not unreasonably withhold permission therefore.
-Such persons shall agree to provide the Grantor with copies of any data or reports resulting from such research, and agree to abide by any restrictions on access set forth by the Grantor.
-Such persons shall hold harmless, and indemnify Grantor and Grantee from and against all injuries, liabilities, penalties, costs, losses or damages arising from such activities on the Protected Property, and Grantor may require that such persons waive all claims, injuries, liabilities, penalties, costs, losses or damages arising from such activities on the Protected Property. - D. Injunction and Restoration.
+For the benefit of the public, to allow persons or groups to enter upon the Protected Property for educational, scientific and biological purposes to observe and study on the Protected Property; provided that any such persons or groups must first make a written request for approval to enter upon the Protected Property from the Grantor and provided that the Grantor provides written approval thereof.
+Such persons shall agree to provide the Grantor with copies of any data or reports resulting from such research, and agree to abide by any restrictions on access set forth by the Grantor. - D. Injunction and Restoration.
 To seek to enjoin any activity on, or use of, the Protected Property by any person or entity which is inconsistent with this Easement, including trespasses by members of the public, and to undertake or cause to be undertaken the restoration of such areas or features of the Protected Property as may be damaged by activities contrary to the provisions hereof, all in accordance with Section IX. - E. Assignment.
 To assign, convey, or otherwise transfer Grantee's interest in the Protected Property in accordance with Section XIV. herein.